Arya Samaj: Arya Samaj around the world

 Arya Samaj is active in countries including Guyana, Suriname, Trinidad and Tobago, Fiji, Australia, South Africa, Kenya, Mauritius and other countries where a significant Hindu diaspora is present.
-The Arya Samaj in Kenya runs a number of schools in Nairobi and other cities of the country.
+The Arya Samaj in Kenya runs several schools in Nairobi and other cities of the country.

-Immigrants to Canada and the United States from South Asia, Eastern Africa, South Africa, and the Caribbean countries have set up Arya Samaj temples for their respective communities.
+Immigrants to Canada and the United States from South Asia, East Africa, South Africa, and the Caribbean countries have set up Arya Samaj temples for their respective communities.
 Most major metropolitan areas of the United States have chapters of Arya Samaj.

+Arya Samaj has been active in the United Kingdom since the 1890s.
+In 1976, Arya Samaj London was established with its own building in West London.

 Core beliefs

-Members of the Arya Samaj believe in one creator God referred to with the syllable 'Aum' as mentioned in the Yajur Veda (40:17).
-They believe the Vedas are an infallible authority, and they respect the Upanishads and Vedic philosophy.
-The Arya Samaj members reject other Hindu religious texts because they are not "pure" works, and because these texts promote things do not support their ideology and are therefore against the Vedas.
-For instance, they believe epics like the Ramayana and the Mahabharata are legends of historical figures, and reject them as reference to supreme beings and avatars.
-The members of Arya Samaj also reject other scriptural works such as the Puranas, the Bible, and the Quran.
-Worship of idols (murti puja) is strictly prohibited.
+Members of the Arya Samaj believe in a creator God referred to as the syllable 'Aum' mentioned in the Yajurveda (40:17).
+They believe the Vedas are an infallible authority, and they respect the Upanishads and other Vedic philosophy.
+They reject other non-Vedic religious texts in Hinduism.
+For instance, they believe epics like the Ramayana and the Mahabharata are legends of historical figures and reject them as references to supreme beings and avatars.
+The members of Arya Samaj also reject other Hindu scriptural works such as the Puranas.
+Worship of idols (murti puja) is strictly prohibited in the Samaj.

 The core beliefs of Arya Samaj are postulated below: